 Photojournalism students discuss the financial impact of the Hagedorn scholarship:

-The Wallace J. Hagedorn Scholarship also supports portfolio-building experiences for photojournalism students.
+The Wallace J. Hagedorn Scholarship also supports portfolio-building experiences for photography students.

-In 2015, more than $34,000 was awarded to support enriching experiences for photojournalism student.
+In the 2017-2018 academic year, more than $58,000 was awarded to support enriching experiences for photojournalism student.
 Funds supported:

-- student travel overseas to Costa Rica, Greece/Cyprus and Ireland.
+- student travel overseas to Costa Rica, Florence, Prague, Bulgaria, and Brussels.

-- domestic travel to Appalachia, Washington, D.C., and various internship sites.
+- domestic travel to Portland, San Francisco, and various internship sites.

-- attendance and travel costs for workshops including the NPPA Northern Short Course, the Eddie Adams Workshop and the Mountain Workshop.
+- attendance and travel costs for workshops including the NPPA Northern Short Course, the Eddie Adams Workshop, the Atlanta Photojournalism Seminar, and the Mountain Workshop.